aws-samples/aurora-and-database-migration-labs/Labs/amazon-rds-purpose-built-workshop/lab1-TaxiDataMigration/README.md

 ## Overview

 [AWS DMS](https://aws.amazon.com/dms/) (Database Migration Service) helps you migrate databases to AWS quickly and securely.
-In this lab, you will be performing a migration of sample taxi data schema from RDS Oracle to Amazon DynamoDB and Amazon Aurora PostgreSQL databases.
-For the purpose of this illustration, we have created a typical relational schema with foreign key dependencies between tables.
+In this lab, you will be performing a migration of sample taxi application data from RDS Oracle to Amazon DynamoDB and Amazon Aurora PostgreSQL databases.
+For this lab, we have created a typical relational schema with foreign key dependencies between tables.
 We have used sample trip data (green taxi-Jan 2016) from [AWS Open dataset registry](https://registry.opendata.aws/nyc-tlc-trip-records-pds/) to populate trips table.

 ## High Level Architecture

 As part of this lab, we will migrate the **Trips** table  which is used by trips booking and management application to DynamoDB.
 The application will store the data as a key-value schema and leverage the automatic scaling, flexible schema, serverless characteristics of DynamoDB for better scalability, availability and performance.

 In DynamoDB you work with tables, items, and attributes that are the core components.
 A table is a collection of items and each item is a collection of attributes.
 DynamoDB uses primary keys called partition keys to uniquely identify each item in a [table](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/HowItWorks.CoreComponents.html).
 You can also use [secondary indexes](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/SecondaryIndexes.html) to provide more querying flexibility.
-For this lab, we have created a DynamoDB table namely [aws-db-workshop-trips](./assets/ddb.png) with a partition_key:riderid and sort_key (tripinfo) which uniquely identifies the trip data.
-We will also create a secondary index on driverid so that your application can query the table using both riderid as well as driverid.
+For this lab, we have created a DynamoDB table namely [aws-db-workshop-trips](./assets/ddb.png) with a partition\_key (_riderid_) and sort\_key (_tripinfo_) which uniquely identifies the trip data.
+We will also create a secondary index on _driverid_ so that the application can query the table using both _riderid_ as well as _driverid_.

 For billing and payment use cases, we will migrate the **Billing**, **Riders**, **Drivers** and **Payment** tables to Aurora PostgreSQL.
 Amazon Aurora combines the performance and availability of traditional enterprise databases with the simplicity and cost-effectiveness of open source databases.
 The billing and payment application will leverage the ACID, transactional and analytics capabilities of [PostgreSQL](https://aws.amazon.com/rds/aurora/postgresql-features/).
 Using Aurora, we can scale the read traffic by adding additional replicas as needed.
 The figure below depicts the high level deployment architecture.